After the Event (ATE) Legal Expenses insurance has been rapidly evolving, with positive implications for policyholders.

 Meeting client needs

-Market solutions and policy wordings are both changing to meet bespoke client needs in several ways:
+Market solutions and policy wordings are evolving to meet bespoke client needs in several ways:

-- Where settlement is lower than expected contingent premium can exceed the award; it is possible to get insurers to agree that they will not require payment of more than the actual recovery;
+- Where an award is lower than expected, any contingent premium can exceed the award; it is possible to get insurers to agree that they will not require payment of more than the actual recovery;

 - The Insurance Act 2015 for non-consumer cases defines the knowledge pool of the insured.
 Breach of material fact is a key issue in the rare event that insurance fails to deliver; this risk can be mitigated.
 Appropriate wording can reduce the insurer’s ability to avoid or limit policies by tightening the scope of the knowledge pool and narrowing insurers’ remedies for breach; and